Lambda-CDM model: S8 tension

+$$S_8 \equiv \sigma_8\sqrt{\Omega_{\rm m}/0.3}$$Early- (e.g. from CMB data) and late-time (e.g. measuring weak gravitational lensing) measurements facilitate increasingly precise values of $S_8$.
+Results from initial weak lensing measurements found a lower value of $S_8$, compared to the value estimated from Planck.
+In recent years much larger surveys have been carried out, some of the preliminarily results also showed evidence of the same tension.
+However, other projects found that with increasing precision there was no significant tension, finding consistency with the Planck results.

 Axis of evil

-The ΛCDM model assumes that the data of the cosmic microwave background and our interpretation of the CMB are correct.
-However, there exists an apparent correlation between the plane of the Solar System, the rotation of galaxies, and certain aspects of the CMB.
-This may indicate that there is something wrong with the data or the interpretation of the cosmic microwave background used as evidence for the ΛCDM model, or that the Copernican principle and cosmological principle are violated.

 Cosmological lithium problem

 The actual observable amount of lithium in the universe is less than the calculated amount from the ΛCDM model by a factor of 3–4.
 If every calculation is correct, then solutions beyond the existing ΛCDM model might be needed.

 Shape of the universe

-The ΛCDM model assumes that the shape of the universe is flat (zero curvature).
-However, recent Planck data have hinted that the shape of the universe might in fact be closed (positive curvature), which would contradict the ΛCDM model.
-Some authors have suggested that the Planck data detecting a positive curvature could be evidence of a local inhomogeneity in the curvature of the universe rather than the universe actually being closed.
+The ΛCDM model assumes that the shape of the universe is of zero curvature (is flat) and has an undetermined topology.
+In 2019, interpretation of Planck data suggested that the curvature of the universe might be positive (often called "closed"), which would contradict the ΛCDM model.
+Some authors have suggested that the Planck data detecting a positive curvature could be evidence of a local inhomogeneity in the curvature of the universe rather than the universe actually being globally a 3-manifold of positive curvature.